Stroganov Palace: Architecture

 The main façade of the Stroganov palace faces Nevsky Prospect.
 Here, Rastrelli rejects the cour d'honneur in the French manner, like the one in the design of the Vorontsov Palace, built by Rastrelli in 1744–1750.
-By this time, Rastrelli has developed his own style based on exploring the impressive façade, which implies the presence of three risolites, the subordination to a single center, rejection of verticalization, and stretching the building horizontally.
-Rastrelli gives the building a single mass movement toward the center.
-He skillfully emphasizes this by subordinating the lateral risolites to the central, imposing group of columns of purely decorative, not architectonic, function, deliberately building up tension toward the center of the sculpted front.

 Increasing plastic expression toward the center is a favorite method of the architect's for producing strong concentration in a building.
-Rastrelli uses the giant order, the method of visual fusion of the second and third floor windows, typical for the Baroque, and the differentiated arrangement of columns closely adjacent to the wall in order to create a masterful effect and an impressive Baroque façade facing St. Petersburg's main thoroughfare.
-There is no doubt that Italian architect Guarino Guarini’s heritage is reflected in the Russian architect's work.
-It should be mentioned that a treatise on architecture by Guarino Guarini gained popularity in Europe, including remote St. Petersburg.
-It's likely that the architects who worked at the Russian Empress' court, including Rastrelli himself, who was the chief court architect, were familiar with the basic precepts of this work and often resorted to the constructive methods of its author.

 The facade carries an entrance arch supported by two Corinthian columns.
 The arch is crowned with a pediment bearing the Stroganov coat of arms.
 The spaces under the windows on the facade feature a man's profile.
 There are two practically anecdotal versions regarding this man's identity.
 According to one version, the man is the first owner of the palace, Baron Stroganov, whom Rastrelli wanted to surprise.
 However, many historians claim that the famous architect in fact left his own profile on the palace walls.
 According to this version, Rastrelli decided to do this as an unusual signature to commemorate his work.